|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The Diary of Admiral Matome Ugaki 1941-1945

-This book is the Sensoroku (personal diary) of Imperial Japanese Navy Admiral Matome Ugaki who was a key participant in the Pacific War.
-Fading Victory was originally published by University of Pittsburgh Press in 1991 and reprinted by Naval Institute Press in 2008.
+This book is the Sensoroku (personal diary) of Imperial Japanese Navy Vice Admiral Matome Ugaki who was a key participant in the Pacific War.
+Fading Victory was originally published by University of Pittsburgh Press in 1991 with an orange cover and reprinted by Naval Institute Press in 2008 with a gray cover with his photo.

-One of the most historically important aspects of the Ugaki diary are his recollections of of the April 18, 1943 "Yamamoto Mission" (pages 222-223, 330-332, 350-360 plus footnotes).
-That morning, Ugaki was a passenger aboard G4M1 Betty Tail 326 with Yamamoto aboard G4M1 Betty 2656 Tail 323.
+One of the most historically important aspects of the Ugaki diary are his recollections of the April 18, 1943 "Yamamoto Mission" (pages 222-223, 330-332, 350-360 plus footnotes).
+That morning, Ugaki was a passenger aboard G4M1 Betty Tail 326 while Admiral Yamamoto was a passenger aboard G4M1 Betty 2656 Tail 323.
 Over southern Bougainville, both bombers were shot down.
 Ugaki was one of two survivors from his plane.

 Afterwards, Ugaki was sent to Japan to convalesce and it was not until a year later on April 18, 1944 when his recollections were dictated Ensign Kenzo Ebima.
 Arguably, these recollections may not have been remember accurately, or influenced by the events that transpired.
 But, Ugaki felt this was the day he could have and should have died, writing "Contrary to my determination to sacrifice myself for the commander in chief [Yamamoto], instead I lost him and survived.
 It was a completely unexpected event.
 I should be resigned to my fate, deeming it God's will, and do my best to live and serve to repay God by carrying out revenge."